DeSanto–Shinawi syndrome

-DeSanto-Shinawi (DESSH) syndrome is a rare genetic disorder caused by genetic variations (mutations) in a gene called WW Domain-Containing Adaptor with Coiled-coil Region (the WAC gene).
+DeSanto–Shinawi (DESSH) syndrome is a rare genetic disorder caused by genetic variations (mutations) in a gene called WW Domain-Containing Adaptor with Coiled-coil Region (WAC gene).
 The condition was first described in 2015 in six individuals.
 The prevalence of DESSH syndrome is unknown at this time, but 25 individuals have been so far described in the medical literature.
 However, many other individuals with this condition are being studied and characterized.
 With the increasing utilization of exome and whole genome sequencing, it is anticipated that many more individuals will be identified.

 The condition is characterized by a variable degree of developmental delay and intellectual disability, decreased muscle tone (hypotonia), behavioral abnormalities, some facial differences and gastrointestinal and eye abnormalities.

 Signs and symptoms

 Individuals with DESSH syndrome present in infancy with nonspecific feeding and gastrointestinal problems, such as constipation, feeding difficulties and gastroesophageal reflux as well as hypotonia.
 They can also exhibit some eye abnormalities, such as strabismus and refractive errors (nearsightedness), and astigmatism and occasionally recurrent respiratory infections.
 When children get older, they start showing developmental delay and neurobehavioral difficulties.
 Gross motor delay is very common; for instance independent walking usually starts around 20–30 months of age.
 Language acquisition is delayed in almost all individuals with DESSH syndrome.
 Many patients with DESSH syndrome have cognitive disabilities ranging from mild to moderate.
 Behavioral problems include ADHD, anxiety, aggressive outbursts and some autistic features.
 There are cases of autism in this population.
 Facial features of patients with DESSH syndrome include a broad forehead, bushy eyebrows, depressed nasal bridge and a bulbous nasal tip.

 Congenital anomalies were also occasionally reported and include eye, kidney, pelvic and limb anomalies.

 Some patients in this grouping experience seizures.